sunfounder/pico-2w-kit/docs/source/pyproject/py_keypad.rst

 **Conclusion**

-In this lesson, you've learned how to connect and program a 4x4 matrix keypad with the Raspberry Pi Pico 2w.
-You can now detect key presses and use them to interact with your projects, opening up possibilities for creating interactive devices like locks, calculators, and control interfaces.
+In this lesson, you've learned how to connect and program a 4x4 matrix keypad with the Raspberry Pi Pico 2 W. You can now detect key presses and use them to interact with your projects, opening up possibilities for creating interactive devices like locks, calculators, and control interfaces.